Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

         -keystore contrast.jks
 ```

-After this command, the directory would show:
+After this command, the directory shows:

 ```
 $ ls